JBARiskManagement/MapPIG/docs/plugins.md

 ## 3rd Party Modules and Libraries

-As MapThing runs with node.js, you can use `require` to include 3rd party libraries in your own plugins.
+As MapPIG runs with node.js, you can use `require` to include 3rd party libraries in your own plugins.

 For consistency and minimising duplication, we make the following reccomendations:

 - The `map` object uses the Leaflet library.
 It can be manipulated directly by using `getMapControl("default")._map`, however, you would typically use the methods provided by the `MapControl` object to add layers etc. to the map.
 - Use existing leaflet plugins where possible & avoid using other mapping libraries such as openlayers.
-- For charting, MapThing will make use of `plotly` and we reccomend using this for consistency.
+- For charting, MapPIG will make use of `plotly` and we reccomend using this for consistency.
-- For GUI styling, MapThing makes heavy use of bootstrap.
+- For GUI styling, MapPIG makes heavy use of bootstrap.
 All bootstrap CSS classes are available for you to use in your own GUI

 ## C++